 If you are a client and have any concerns about your event and any details pertaining to cancellation and rescheduling practices, please don’t hesitate to reach out to me, or refer to our contract.

-Again, the first (and best) line of defense to keep your retainer payments (and avoid cancellations altogether) is to proactively manage your client relationships, maintain open communication and try to reach a solution that works for the both of you before the topic of cancelling comes up.
+Again, the first (and best) line of defense to keep your retainer payments (and avoid cancellations altogether) is to proactively manage your client relationships, maintain open communication and try to reach a solution that works for the both of you before the topic of canceling comes up.

 But if cancellations do happen, here’s what you should know to keep/receive your retainer payments.

 “This really depends on the situation,” Paige says.
 “But, in most cases so long as the language in your fee section states ‘non-refundable retainer’ you should be able to keep the retainer.
 If you used the wording ‘deposit’ instead of retainer, under some states it is required to give back deposits if services have not been rendered.
 Thus, if you have the word ‘deposit,’ it’s likely best to refund the amount.
 Also, remember that at the end of the day, it’s your livelihood and business on the line if you have a really sticky client who wants their money back and is ready to pursue legal action if you don’t give it back.
-It’s way easier, more efficient, and more cost effective to give a refund under these circumstances than to go to court and battle whether the retainer/deposit is refundable.”
+It’s way easier, more efficient, and more cost-effective to give a refund under these circumstances than to go to court and battle whether the retainer/deposit is refundable.”

 If you’re worried about retainer chargebacks (a chargeback happens when a client asks their credit card to reverse the money transfer from their account), remember that if a chargeback does happen through HoneyBook, HoneyBook works side-by-side with you to resolve the dispute.

-8. Plan for backup help
+8. Plan for Backup Help

 If you don’t already have one as part of your business continuity plan for small business, create a backup plan in the event that you get sick and are unable to perform your job.
 Identify and lock in a few people whom you can trust to step in for you if needed.
 (Need help finding someone?
 Try reaching out to someone in your community or a fellow creative at your local TuesdaysTogether.
 See #18 for more detail.)
 Make sure to add this into your contracts, as you want your clients to be aware of this possibility.
 And see step #3 for more details about what to include in that clause.